 |In conclusion||If travel time is your first concern, than flight is the best choice for you.
 If you are on a budget, normal-speed train is a cost-effective and comfortable choice.|

 West Kowloon Station has the Hong Kong Port Area and Mainland Port Area on B2 and B3 floors, respectively.
-Passengers traveling between Hong Kong and Mainland China by high-speed trains can go through adjacent entry and exit immigration.
+Passengers traveling between Hong Kong and Chinese mainland by high-speed trains can go through adjacent entry and exit immigration.
 This new arrangement saves a lot of time and hassle.

 The ticket collecting and purchasing office for China-bound trains is in the Ticket Hall on level B1.
 Once you have the tickets, pass through the ticket examinations and security scanner checks, and then go down to the Departure Hall on level B3 via the escalators.